matthiaslang/jackychess/docs/uciparameter.md

 #### Declaration
     You can set a value via Property opt.mateDistancePruning
+### Option iid
+should internal iterative deepening be activated?

+default value: true

+#### Declaration
+    You can set a value via Property opt.iid
 ## Group Search
 Parameter that influence search.
-### Option searchalg
-the search algorithm to use.

-default value: STABLE

-#### Declaration
-    You can set a value via Property opt.searchalg
 ### Option activatePvsSearch
 should principal variation search be used